monek-ltd/Monek.Checkout.PrestaShop/monekcheckout/Readme.md

 ### Step 2: Extract Plugin Files
 After downloading the [latest version](https://github.com/monek-ltd/Monek.Checkout.PrestaShop/releases/latest) Monek Checkout Module from the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.PrestaShop/), extract the contents of the ZIP file to your local machine.
 This will reveal the module files and folders.
-(Look for the "ps_monekcheckout" folder)
+(Look for the "monekcheckout" folder)

 ### Step 3: Connect to Your PrestaShop Site